Changeover from chip card to key file

 With the help of a new context menu entry, you can convert SEPA transfers into SEPA express payments and also vice versa SEPA transfers in SEPA transfers.

-DS settings per bank
+EDS settings per bank

 Check of originator accounts during file transfer